7 Best Strat Pickups (2023) That Enhance Tone

 When dialed in with more saturation, position one really came through with a forward but very musical tone with clear note separation for power chords.
 We also liked position three for a bit of soloing in a distortion-heavy context.

-The one drawback of this pickup set is its price, which some may find to be too much, especially for those that are not particularly interested in mimicking David Gilmour’s tone.
+The one drawback is its price, which some may find too steep, especially if not particularly interested in mimicking David Gilmour’s tone.

 Verdict: The EMG DG20 David Gilmour Signature Pre-Wired Pickguard and its set of three single-coil pickups provide great tone that resembles the iconic guitarist’s sound.
 While many would pay handsomely for Gilmour’s tone, some might find this set to be a bit costly, especially non-Floyd fans.